sgjava/javauio/periphery/README.md

 * `param_spidev_spi_bus=1` to change to /dev/spidev1.0 for Duo
 * `extraargs=spidev.bufsiz=65536` increase buffer size from 4K.
 Verify with `cat /sys/module/spidev/parameters/bufsiz`

+## SSD1331 OLED support
+SSD1331 driver provides fast Java 2D buffered updates.
+Easily do over 120 FPS on older/slower SBC like NanoPi Duo with very little CPU usage.
+Look at the demo project for examples.

 ## Modify POM as needed
 The Periphery POM uses download-maven-plugin to download c-periphery source to `src/main/native-package/src`.
 The files are cached in